FILE <bc-25.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 nights spent in travel vehicles, tents, etc. A per diem allowance gives the

-explorer flexibility to judge which is the most effective way to direct the
+explorer flexibility to judge, which is the most effective way to direct the

 project.
 However, a punitive attitude

-and Procedure Two schools of
+Targets and Procedure Two schools

-thought are (1) narrowly targeted natural enemies based on available
+of thought are (1) narrowly targeted natural enemies based on available

 information and (2) shotgun approach if information base is weak.
 The